 Oscillators

-Oscillators are the fundamental sound sources in synthesis.
+Oscillators are the primary sound sources in synthesis.
 The osc() function is the unified interface for all oscillator types.

 osc